Women in Singapore

 Women in Singapore, particularly those who have joined Singapore's workforce, are faced with balancing their traditional and modern-day roles in Singaporean society and economy.
-According to the book The Three Paradoxes: Working Women in Singapore written by Jean Lee S.K., Kathleen Campbell, and Audrey Chia, there are "three paradoxes" confronting and challenging the career women of Singapore.
-Firstly, Singapore's society expects women to become creative and prolific corporate workers who are also expected to play the role of traditional women in the household, particularly as wife and mother.
-Secondly, Singaporean women are confronted by the "conflict between work and family" resulting from their becoming members of the working population.
-Thirdly, Singapore's female managers are still fewer in number despite their rising educational level and attainments when compared to male managers.

 Women's rights in Singapore

-Until 2007, marital rape was not legally recognized.
-In 2007, marital rape was recognized under certain circumstances that signaled marriage breakdown.
+Until 2007, marital rape was not legally recognised.
+In 2007, marital rape was recognised under certain circumstances that signalled marriage breakdown.
 A committee called for the repeal of any kind of marital rape immunity on 9 September 2018.
 Marital rape has since been completely criminalised under the Criminal Law Reform Act passed on 6 May 2019.
 The laws came into force on 1 January 2020.

 White Paper on Singapore Women's Development

-On 20 September 2020, a virtual dialogue session involving more than 100 participants from youth and women organizations was held.
-Law and Home Affairs Minister K. Shanmugam announced an initiative that will start in October which will include a series of engagements between the public and private sectors, as well as non-governmental organizations.
+On 20 September 2020, a virtual dialogue session involving more than 100 participants from youth and women organisations was held.
+Law and Home Affairs Minister K. Shanmugam announced an initiative that will start in October which will include a series of engagements between the public and private sectors, as well as non-governmental organisations.
 The aim is to identify and tackle issues concerning women in Singapore.
 These will culminate in a White Paper to be issued by the Government in the first half of 2021, which will consolidate feedback and recommendations during the sessions, to be called “Conversations on Women Development”.
 The review was later extended to the second half of 2021 due to high demand.

 After almost a year of engagements, on 18 September 2021, Prime Minister Lee Hsien Loong announced that the White Paper will be presented to Parliament in early 2022 with three broad areas to be looked into, being ensuring equal workplace opportunities with legislating anti-discrimination rules and better childcare arrangements, better support for caregivers including a possible enhancement to the Home Caregiving Grant and strengthening protection for women both physically and online.
 In addition, a garden at Dhoby Ghaut Green will be dedicated to the women of Singapore as part of a proposal accepted from the Singapore Council of Women's Organisations to name public spaces to reflect their contributions.